 2010 2009

 Audit fees (1) \$1,958 \$1,115

-Audit-related fees (2) \$ 209 \$ 49
+Audit-related fees (2)

-Tax fees (3) \$ 15 \$ -
+Tax fees (3)

-All other fees \$ \$ -
+All other fees \$ \$

 Total \$2,182 \$1,164

-(1) Audit fees consisted of fees billed and accrued for (i) audits of our consolidated financial statements included in our Annual Reports on Form 10-K and related services, (ii) reviews of the interim condensed consolidated financial statements included in our quarterly financial statements, (iii) comfort letters, consents and other services related to SEC and other regulatory filings, (iv) audits of our internal control over financial reporting (as required by Section 404 of the Sarbanes-Oxley Act of 2002) and (v) accounting consultations.
+- (1) Audit fees consisted of fees billed and accrued for (i) audits of our consolidated financial statements included in our Annual Reports on Form 10-K and related services, (ii) reviews of the interim condensed consolidated financial statements included in our quarterly financial statements, (iii) comfort letters, consents and other services related to SEC and other regulatory filings, (iv) audits of our internal control over financial reporting (as required by Section 404 of the Sarbanes-Oxley Act of 2002) and (v) accounting consultations.
 Audit fees for 2010 also include auditing services in conjunction with the annual audit of the 401(k) financial statements.
-Audit fees for fiscal 2009 also include auditing services related to the acquisition of RiskMetrics.

-(2) In fiscal 2010, audit-related fees consisted of fees billed for SAS 70 audit fees for RiskMetrics.
-In fiscal 2009, audit-related fees consisted of fees billed for tax consultations related to the audit.
-(3) In fiscal 2010, tax face consists of consulting for calculate tax consultations.
+Audit fees for fiscal 2009 also included auditing services in connection with one primary equity offering.
+The increase in audit fees for fiscal 2010 as compared to fiscal 2009 was principally due to statutory audits and audit services related to the acquisition of RiskMetrics. - (2) In fiscal 2010, audit-related fees consisted of fees billed for SAS 70 audit fees for RiskMetrics.
+In fiscal 2009, audit-related fees consisted of fees billed for tax consultations related to the audit. - (3) In fiscal 2010, tax fees consist of consulting for sales tax assistance.